TheNexusAvenger/Nexus-Embedded-Editor/README.md

 swap to Roblox Studio and open scripts from Roblox Studio's explorer.

 ## Running
-Assuming a pre-existing Rojo project is set up and is connected in Roblox Studio, the server can be started by running the binary in the command line.
-Assuming the binary is named `rmsvc.exe`, the command would look like the following.
+The server can be started by running the binary in the command line.
+Assuming the binary is named `rovscode.exe`, the command would look like the following.
 ```
-$ ./rmsvc.exe
+$ ./rovscode.exe
 ```
+It is recommended to start it in a directory or child directory with a Rojo project.

 If a custom Rojo project script is in use, it can be defined as a parameter.
 ```
-$ ./rmsvc.exe customfile.project.json
+$ ./rovscode.exe customfile.project.json
 ```

 In Roblox Studio with an open place and the `HttpService` enabled, there are